frontenddogma/web-development-glossary/manuscript/n.md

 : → .NET Framework

 .NET Framework
 : A software framework developed by Microsoft that runs primarily on Microsoft Windows.
-It includes a large class library named as Framework Class Library (FCL) and provides language interoperability (each language can use code written in other languages) across several programming languages.
-Programs written for .NET Framework execute in a software environment (in contrast to a hardware environment) named the Common Language Runtime (CLR).
+The .NET Framework includes a large class library named as Framework Class Library (FCL) and provides language interoperability (each language can use code written in other languages) across several programming languages.
+Programs written for the .NET Framework execute in a software environment (in contrast to a hardware environment) named the Common Language Runtime (CLR).
 The CLR is an application virtual machine that provides services such as security, memory management, and exception handling.
-As such, computer code written using .NET Framework is called “managed code.”
+As such, computer code written using the .NET Framework is called “managed code.”
 FCL and CLR together constitute the .NET Framework. .NET was first released in 2002.&nbsp;[†](#w-net) ℹ︎&nbsp;[dotnet.microsoft.com](https://dotnet.microsoft.com/)

 n-based indexing
 : The option to freely choose the base index of an array.
 Usually programming languages allowing n-based indexing also allow negative index values and other scalar data types like enumerations, or characters may be used as an array index.&nbsp;[†](#w-array)